victorlin/macos-setup/README.md

 - Displays
     - Night Shift… > Schedule: Sunset to Sunrise
         - For Macs not using Wi-Fi (i.e. ethernet only), the Date & Time must be set manually to closest city since Wi-Fi triangulation will not be available.
+- Lock Screen
-- Lock Screen > Start Screen Saver when inactive: never
+    - Start Screen Saver when inactive: never
+    - Show large clock: Never
+    - Show user name and photo: off
 - Keyboard
     - Text Input > Text Replacements… > remove `omw` replacement
     - Input Sources